 The Iowa Manufactured Home Residents Network supports a Residents’ Bill of Rights that includes five pillars: 1) Rent protection, 2) Good cause eviction standards, 3) Fair fees, 4) Fair and legal leases, and 5) Resident first right of refusal when parks are put up for sale.

-In 2020, we supported bi-partisan legislation (HF 2351/SF 2238) as an important first step toward providing checks and balances in a currently one-sided system.
-The bill included good cause eviction standards, required justification for rent increases that exceed inflation, and many legal protections for manufactured home residents to mirror those of other renters.
-The proposed legislation left owners full rights to increase rents, evict residents for non-payment, and manage their parks.
-The bill simply leveled the playing field between Iowa residents and out-of-state investors who are using our neighborhoods to flip quick profits which immediately leave our state.
+Since 2019, we have supported bi-partisan legislation to increase resident protections and provide checks and balances in a currently one-sided system.
+As an example, the 2020 proposed bill (HF 2351/SF 2238) included good cause eviction standards, required justification for rent increases that exceed inflation, and enhanced legal protections for manufactured home residents to create parity with other renters in Iowa.
+This bill had near-unanimous support in the Senate, but under pressure from park owners, House Speaker Pat Grassley refused to bring it to the House for a vote.
+Similar versions of this legislation have been introduced in years since in repeated attempts to level the playing field between Iowa residents and out-of-state investors who are using our neighborhoods to flip quick profits which immediately leave our state.

 1/9